-'Very disturbing': Coronavirus pandemic crisis is accelerating at a scary pace
+Covid 19 coronavirus: Pandemic cases accelerating at scary pace

 The US is leading with 2.74 million cases and 130,000 deaths.
 What's more worrying, however, is the rate at which the virus has been spreading.

-The country reported over 55,000 new cases on Friday, marking its sixth consecutive record-setting day for new cases.
+The country reported more than 55,000 new cases on Friday, marking its sixth consecutive record-setting day for new cases.

-Health officials estimate that at least 20 million people in the United States may already be infected with COVID-19.
+Health officials estimate that at least 20 million people in the United States may already be infected with Covid-19.

 The Centres for Disease Control (CDC) says the true number of cases is likely to be 10 times higher than the reported figure, with some southern and western states reporting record numbers of cases in recent days.